I strive to provide family-tested favorite recipes and share them with you.

 - 1 oz raspberry liqueur

-- Shake together with ice: one ounce of pineapple vodka, one ounce of raspberry liqueur and .75 ounce pineapple juice.
+- Shake together with ice: one ounce of pineapple vodka, one ounce of raspberry liqueur, and 0.75 ounces pineapple juice.

 - Strain into three shot glasses.